patelpr03/Employee-Tracker/README.md

 # Employee-Tracker

 ## Description
-Employee tacker a command line application that allows to view and interact information stored in the database.
+Employee tracker a command line application that allows to view and interact information stored in the database.
 This application allows to add and view - department, role and employees.
 Also allows to updated employee roles.

 ## Technology Use